 The Ironwood Pig Sanctuary is a 501(c)(3) non-profit organization and any donation is tax-deductable.
 It just takes a few minutes to make a secure donation by PayPal using your credit card.
 Click the donate button to make a donation.
 You do not need a PayPal account.
 Select the amount of your donation and how you want to pay either by means of your PayPal account or your Credit Card then go to the next page.
 If you want to make a donation in the name of another person, for a special reason like a birthday or anniversary or for a special purchase such as a 2014 calendar just describe what you want on the PayPal form.
 Click on the "Add Special Instructions to the Seller" and describe what you want with names and addresses if needed.

 Refer to our SUPPORT page for more ways to support your Sanctuary such as sponsoring a pig, being a sustainer, getting the sanctuary credit card, or double or triple your donation by using your company's matching gift program.

-Don't forget to provide a dry, cozy, shelter, shade, a sunny area and plenty of water for all of your pets.
-Even in the summer it can be cold at night!
-So a good shelter is always appreciated by all your critters.
+Don't forget to provide a dry, cozy, warm, shelter, shade, a sunny area and plenty of water for all of your pets.
+Even in the winter it can be hot in the sun so make sure you have shade and sunny areas.
+It can be cold at night so a good warm shelter is appreciated by all your critters.